-- The nature of the services rendered was: audit of annual financial statements of the Company and its subsidiaries, statutory and regulatory filings including IFRS reporting to the Province. - (2) The nature of the services rendered was: due diligence related to the Avista Corporation acquisition (fees were only incurred in 2018), translations, audit of the Hydro One Pension Plan, and related services reasonably related to the performance of the audit or review of the Company's financial statements that are not reported under Audit Fees. - (3) The nature of the services rendered was: procedures in connection with a scientific research, experimental development ("SR&ED") investment tax credit claim, tax compliance services for Hydro One's Pension Funds, general tax advice and tax advice on the acquisition of Avista Corporation.
+- (1) The nature of the services rendered was: audit of annual financial statements of the Company and its subsidiaries, statutory and regulatory filings including IFRS reporting to the Province and services related to securities offerings. - (2) The nature of services rendered was: translations, audit of the Hydro One Pension Plans, and related services reasonably related to the performance of the audit or review of the Company's financial statements that are not reported under Audit Fees. - (3) The nature of services rendered was: general tax advice in 2020, and procedures in connection with scientific research and experimental development investment tax credit claim, and general tax advice in 2019. - (4) 2020 amounts presented are inclusive of Technology and Support Charge.